 Who should report?

-- All UWS employees, regardless of appointment type or method of compensation, are REQUIRED to report.
+- All UW-Superior employees, regardless of appointment type or method of compensation, are REQUIRED to report.

 - Faculty, Academic Staff, Classified Staff, LTEs, Student Employees, Individuals without an appointment who are paid through PIR

 - Volunteers who are independent contractors on the UW-Superior campus or participating in UW-Superior sponsored programs are STRONGLY encouraged to report.